faradayio/tronprint/herokudocs.md

     Tronprint.aggregator_options = { :adapter => :active_record }

+Tronprint automatically creates a storage table, `moneta_store` the next time your app is run.

-Before you get started with Tronprint on ActiveRecord and you're using a relational database, (e.g., mysql) then you need to create the table Tronprint will use for storage.
-The easiest way to do this is add to your Rakefile:
+If you need to create the table manually, add to your Rakefile:

     require 'tronprint/rake_tasks/active_record'

-Then, run `rake tronprint:moneta`.
+And run `rake tronprint:moneta`

 ## Sinatra Configuration